The best lie-flat car seats for newborns 2025

 Updated on

 As any parent will tell you, that first drive home from the hospital with your newborn is likely to be one of the most nerve-wracking of your life.
-Your precious bundle seems so fragile and a drive you know well now feels like a Formula1 racetrack.
-But I know when I had my babies, having a secure, safe lie flat car seat can make that, and every other journey, far more relaxed.
+Your precious bundle seems so fragile, and a drive you know well now feels like a Formula 1 racetrack.
+But I know when I had my babies, having a secure, safe lie-flat car seat can make that, and every other journey, far more relaxed.

 Lie-flat car seats are also ideal if you're keen to keep your baby in the car seat when taking them out of the car to visit a friend's house or eat out at a restaurant, as this is where many parents might exceed the two-hour mark.

 If you're considering buying a lie-flat car seat, we've done all the research for you and found the best lie flat car seats for newborn babies.
+Whatever car seat you choose, remember that UK law states that car seats are mandatory for babies and all children under 12 years old (or less than 135cm tall).

-The best lie flat car seats
+The best lie-flat car seats

 Best overall lie flat car seat